arvgram/SEB-TS_foundation/ts_modelling/notes.md

   - Finish slides
 Wednesday:
 - redo multi-learn experiment with target specific test logging:
-  - also self-supervised
+  - also self-supervised, it was not good
-  - redo for different combinations of left-out-data
+  - redo for different combinations of left-out-data, wait with this
+Thursday:
-- implement normalised loss while running
+- implement normalised loss
+- test normalised loss:
+  - small scale
+  - redo multitrain with this

+Friday:
+- Test dreaming:
+  - small scale
-- implement dreaming
+  - redo incremental learn setup with dreaming
+- Give presentation

+Sunday:
+- Train staddle model.

 - Write about experiments we have done
   - Multi learning: